Functorial invariants for chaos topology from data: Functorial invariants

 From a categorical perspective, a \emph{pushout} provides a canonical way of gluing two algebraic structures along a common substructure.
 Accordingly, bonds between generatex classes admit a natural pushout interpretation.
-The bond $B_{i_1\cdots i_m}$ introduced in Section~\ref{subsec:templex} as a set-theoretic intersection of directed cycles is, under $F_{\mathrm{Gen}}$, translated into an intersection of subsemigroups.
+Let $\mathrm{Gen}(X^\uparrow)\in\mathbf{Sem}$ denote the generatex semigroup associated with a directed space $X^\uparrow$.
+Under $F_{\mathrm{Gen}}$, the bond introduced in Section~\ref{sec:templex} as an intersection of directed cycles becomes an intersection of subsemigroups: given $G_1,G_2\le \mathrm{Gen}(X^\uparrow)$, their \emph{bond} is the common subsemigroup $B_{12}=G_1\cap G_2$.
+The canonical inclusions $B_{12}\hookrightarrow G_1$ and $B_{12}\hookrightarrow G_2$ give rise to the pushout diagram